rahulpnath/hugoBlog/content/blog/connect_net_core_to_azure_key_vault_in_ten_minutes.markdown

 ---
 title: "Connect .Net Core To Azure Key Vault In Ten Minutes"
-description: Access secrets in Azure Key Vault from .Net Core and learn how to elagantly handle when rotating secrets.
+description: Access secrets in Azure Key Vault from .Net Core and learn how to elegantly handle when rotating secrets.
 comments: true
 date: 2020-04-28
 categories: